 While this data doesn’t really tell us how many of those assistants are virtual and how many in-person, some well-known entrepreneurs are convinced that VAs will soon overtake the rest, given the demand for such services and the multiple types of virtual assistants, including social media, data entry, marketing services, virtual receptionists, and so on.

 We are working longer and harder than before, and we even do it on holidays.
 When you get overloaded with work, your best option is to outsource to a virtual assistant.
-Still, virtual assistant trends indicate that 42% of employees insist on this practice, fearing they might fall behind with work.
+Still, virtual assistant trends indicate that some employees insist on this practice, fearing they might fall behind with work.
 Another 20% don’t think there’s a person who can complete their tasks, and 13% are looking out for opportunities.

 Companies that hire virtual assistants can eliminate all the expenses required to maintain a traditional employee.
 They don’t have to worry about equipment, benefits, paid training, or long-term contract agreements.

-That would be 69.3%, to be precise.
 Virtual assistant statistics indicate that 75% of VAs in the US are above their forties.
 Gender-wise, the virtual assistant market is dominated by women, who make for 83% of the US virtual assistant population.

 (Best of Budgets, Zippia)